adapteva/epiphany-examples/README.md

+applications: Complete applications and utilities
+board:        Various board tests
+cpu:          Various "howto" examples
 dma:          DMA examples
 emesh:        Performance testing for the emesh
-cpu:          Various "howto" examples
+errata:       Examples that demonstrates documented erratas
 labs:         Experimental feature testing
-applications: Complete applications and utilities
+softcache:    Software caching examples
 test:         Regression tests

 To run the TestEpiphany.pl test harness you must define an environment variable name EPIPHANY_TESTS which defines the path to the epiphany-examples.
 The LIST